Sticks & Stones (board game): Publication history

 In 1977, Metagaming Concepts pioneered a new type of small, fast and cheap wargame packaged in a ziplock bag titled Ogre.
 It proved popular, and Metagaming produced more games in what they called the MicroGame series.
 Sticks & Stones was the 11th game in the series, designed by David Ray, with interior and cover art by Pat Hidy.

 After Metagaming Concepts went out of business, Hobby Japan acquired the rights to the game and in 1987 published a Japanese-language edition both as a boxed set and as a pullout game in Tactics magazine.

 Reception

+In Issue 38 of the British wargaming magazine Perfidious Albion, Doug Ryder noted that "The rules are easily learnt and should provide no problems even to beginners."
+Ryder concluded, "The success of this game lies in the things that can be done with it, you don't have to rely upon the scenarios provided or just use the rules given, you can design your own."

 In Issue 35 of Warning Order, Matt Irsik was not sure the game was "sci-fi" enough for him, but ended up liking the game because "the game system works."
 He concluded, "On the surface you wouldn’t think that this would be a great game as it deals with stone age man to man combat, but it is actually pretty good."

 In Issue 27 of Simulacrum, Brian Train commented, "This is a good stand-alone game on the topic, in fact the only one I found that dealt exclusively with Neolithic warfare.
 I had quite a bit of fun with it when I first got mine."
 Train also noted, "There are some interesting chrome rules for capture of dependents, goats and goods, roaming goats, poisoned weapons, and fire."